 - Cloud Computing: Technology data also requires a robust computing ecosystem.
 Cloud computing offers hardware and software resources to its users on-demand as a service.
 A decentralized cloud ecosystem also enables effective data storage and management for users.
 This type of architecture will reduce dependence on data aggregators, and also reduce excess costs.

-Here are the three ways IoT will shape the smart cities of the future in India:
+Here are the three ways IoT will shape the future of smart India:

 - Traffic Management: As cities expand further, the road networks will spread and the vehicles on the roads will rise, leading to problems like congestion and accidents.
 Dependence on human expertise in this increasingly complex network could be risky, especially in a country like India.
 The use of IoT solutions could make the currently fragmented and unreliable traffic system into a comprehensive system that gives accurate, real-time information about traffic, vehicles, and routes.
 It also leads way to other technologies like autonomous vehicles, smart parking spaces, etc. Many cities across the globe are running pilot projects to incorporate smart navigation and parking solutions using smartphones.